DerSchmale/helixjs/README.md

 In any case, I think it's worth making things open source.
 There may always be things to learn and teach doing so.

 Some aspects of note:
-* The 3D engine uses a left-handed system, where X points "right", Y "up", and Z **into** the screen.
-This may be the opposite of most GL-based systems, but it allows for a consistent notion where positive Z means forward.
+* The 3D engine uses a right-handed system, where X points "right", Y into the screen / "forward", and Z "up".
+This may be different from most Javascript libraries, but it allows for a consistent notion where positive Y means forward.
 Always.
+It's also the most common convention in mathematics/physics.
-* The engine is built using the Entity/Component model.
+* The engine is built using the Entity/Component/System model.
 This means objects in the Scene are Entities that can have Components registered to them, defining modular behaviour.
 More information on this in the documentation.
 * Materials are strictly split up in "geometry" code and "lighting model" code.
-You can focus on writing uncluttered geometry code that.
+You can focus on writing uncluttered geometry code.
-* Some aspects may or may not be supported by the device (hdr rendering).
+* Some aspects may or may not be supported by the device (hdr rendering, WebGL 2 support).
 The engine will catch this automatically, but in most cases it's good to provide alternative solutions.
 Lack of HDR support or adaptive tone mapping may require a different lighting setup.
 * "Bones" (used in skinned animations) are *always* named "joints".
 It's more correct, and I'm a pedant.
 There!
 * More pedantry: adding and removing children to a scene graph node is called "attaching" and "detaching".
 I feel it describes more accurately what the relationship between child/parent is.